Disney, signaling coronavirus effects will last well into next year, announces months-long delays for its biggest movies

 The remaining biggest film scheduled for November is “No Time to Die,” the latest installment in the James Bond series.
 The MGM/Universal release remains dated for Nov.
 20, but many experts believe it too will soon be moved.
 Other studios, such as Paramount, previously had moved many of their films from 2020.

-Americans’ reluctance to return to theaters was solidified earlier this month when Warner Bros. released “Tenet,” the new Christopher Nolan action adventure, in theaters in cities that were open.
+Americans’ reluctance to return to theaters was solidified this month when Warner Bros. released “Tenet,” the new Christopher Nolan action adventure, in theaters in cities that were open.
 The film has done well internationally, grossing $215 million since coming out a month ago.
-But it collected just $36 million over three weekends in the U.S., an exceedingly modest sum for a filmmaker who usually grosses many times that.
+But it collected just $36 million over three weekends in the United States, an exceedingly modest sum for a filmmaker who usually grosses many times that.

 Other studios had been watching carefully, with a rebound signaling it was safe to open films in 2020.
 But with those results, the largest studio has responded by backing off its plans.